-Raman spectra recorded on white, white-pink, dark green and light blue cloisonné enamels of the incense burner (Figure 8) and of the turquoise and dark blue cloisonné enamel of the ewer (Figure 9) reveals mainly the signature of the glassy (lead earth-alkali-based) silicate: the center of gravity (and roughly the maximum) of the stretching band peaks at 1030-1050 cm-1.
+Raman spectra recorded on white, white-pink, dark green and light blue cloisonné enamels of the incense burner (Figure 8) and of the turquoise and dark blue cloisonné enamel of the ewer (Figure 9) reveals mainly the signature of the glassy (lead earth-alkalibased) silicate: the center of gravity (and roughly the maximum) of the stretching band peaks at 1030-1050 cm-1.
 For painted enamels (ewer) the stretching massif peaks at a slightly lower wavenumber, ~1000-1030 cm-1, which indicates a more depolymerized silicate matrix, according to the higher content of lead measured (Tables 3 and 4).
 This should indicate a firing at a lower temperature, according to the production sequence assumed above.
 Small narrow peaks are, however, observed at ~975 and 1070 cm-1 which are assigned to alpha- and beta-wollastonite (CaSiO3) precipitates, according to the large amount of calcium (Table 4).
 Painted enamels (Figure 10) show the similar Raman signature of the glassy silicate matrix for white and blue areas (bending and stretching broad bands) plus some additional features, such as the 461 cm-1 peak of alpha-quartz.
 This peak seems to be more frequent in the painted enamels than in the cloisonné ones, indicating different preparation routes.

-Figure 9.
-Representative Raman spectra recorded on the cloisonné enamels of the ewer (baseline subtracted): turquoise (a), dark blue (b), yellow (c), and green (d).
-Gaussian and Lorentzian components used to separate the contribution of the crystalline pigment from that of the glassy matrix are shown.
+Figure 10.
+Representative Raman spectra recorded on the painted enamels of the ewer (baseline subtracted): dark blue (a), yellow (b,c,e), and green (d,f).